donishadsmith/neurocaps/README.md

 # Usage
  This package contains two main classes - `TimeseriesExtractor`, for extracting the timeseries, and `CAP`, for performing the cap analysis.

 Note: When extracting the timeseries, this package uses the Schaefer atlas.
-The number of ROIs and networks for the Schaefer atlas can be modified with `n_rois` and `n_networks` when initializing the main `TimeseriesExtractor` class.
+The number of ROIs and networks for the Schaefer atlas can be modified with the `parcel_approach` parameter when initializing the main `TimeseriesExtractor` class.
+To modify it, you must use a nested dictionary, where the primary key is "Schaefer" and the sub-keys are "n_rois" and "yeo_networks".
+Example: `parcel_approach = {"Schaefer": {"n_rois": 100, "yeo_networks": 7}}`.

 Main features for `TimeseriesExtractor` includes: